A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: APF-FNN methodology

 \subsubsection{First eigenvalue maximization in linear elasticity}

-The objective in this problem is to maximize the fundamental natural frequency of a structure, a crucial design goal for preventing resonance with external dynamic loads.
-This is mathematically equivalent to maximizing the first eigenvalue \(\lambda_1\) of the system.
-The optimization framework is based on the variational principle of the Rayleigh quotient.
-Physically, the Rayleigh quotient represents the ratio of the maximum strain energy to the maximum kinetic energy.
-This principle states that the first eigenvalue is the minimum value of this quotient over all kinematically admissible displacement fields.
-Therefore, the problem is formulated as a min-max optimization, where the goal is to find a design that maximizes the minimal value of the Rayleigh quotient.
+The second problem aims at maximizing the fundamental natural frequency of a linear-elastic structure, which is equivalent to maximizing the first eigenvalue $\lambda_1$ of the generalized eigenvalue problem.
+The formulation is based on the Rayleigh quotient, i.e., the ratio between the elastic strain energy and the kinetic energy.
+For a fixed topology $\phi_{\bm{\sigma}}$, the fundamental mode $\bm{u_\theta}$ is obtained as the minimizer of this quotient under a unit mass normalization.

-For a fixed material distribution \(\phi_{\boldsymbol{\sigma}}\), the state network is trained to approximate the fundamental mode \(\bm{u}_{\boldsymbol{\theta}}\).
-According to the variational principle, this is achieved by finding the function that minimizes the Rayleigh quotient.
-To ensure the uniqueness of the eigenfunction, which is otherwise only defined up to a scalar multiple, a mass normalization constraint is imposed by \(\int_{\Omega} \varrho(\phi) ||\mathbf{u}||^2 \, d\bm{x} = 1\).
-The loss function for the state network \(\mathcal{L}_{\text{state}}\) combines the Rayleigh quotient objective with a quadratic penalty to enforce this normalization constraint